Spiritual Warfare:

 *Bible Refs.
 KJV - ASV

-Pulling down strongholds with the truth of God's Word, the power of the holy spirit, and in the operation of faith in
+Pulling down strongholds with the truth of God's Word, the power of the Holy Spirit, and in the operation of faith in our spiritual warfare with the world, flesh and devil!

-By Magdalene
+By Magdalene: